Associate of Arts

 Why study Pre-Elementary Education?

 The Pre-Elementary Education program is designed as a NKU transfer pathway.
-Clermont will prepare individuals as they begin their quest to become a teacher in grades kindergarten through 5th grade.
+UC Clermont will prepare individuals as they begin their journey to become a teacher in kindergarten through 5th grade.
 Education is the profession of teaching.
-Teachers act as coaches, using interactive discussions and "hands-on" approaches to help students learn and apply concepts in subjects such as science, mathematics and English.
-They provide the tools and the environment for their students to learn abstract concepts, solve problems and develop critical thought processes.A bachelor’s degree in education is the minimum educational requirement for entering the teaching profession.
+Elementary teachers act as coaches for the next generation, using interactive discussions and hands-on approaches to help students learn and apply concepts in subjects such as science, mathematics and English.
+They provide the tools and environment for their students to learn abstract concepts, solve problems and develop critical thought processes.A bachelor’s degree in education is the minimum educational requirement for entering the teaching profession.
 This program provides you with the first two years toward completion of your bachelor’s degree.